West Side Story (1961 film): Plot

-When Anita reaches Doc's, the Jets harass and even try to rape her, when Doc appears and intervenes.
+When Anita reaches Doc's, the Jets harass and sexually assault her, stopping only when Doc appears and intervenes.
 Anita angrily lies, saying that Chino has killed Maria.
 Doc banishes the Jets, gives Tony his getaway money and delivers Anita's message.
 Tony, distraught, runs into the streets, shouting for Chino to kill him, too.
 In the playground next to Doc's, Tony spots Maria and they run toward each other, only for Chino to shoot Tony.
 The gangs arrive to find Maria holding Tony, who dies in her arms.
-Maria takes the gun from Chino and threatens to shoot everyone, blaming their hate for the deaths.
+Maria takes the gun from Chino and threatens to shoot everyone, blaming their hate for the deaths, but cannot do so.
 Schrank and Krupke arrive to arrest Chino, and the gangs end their feud by uniting to carry Tony's body away in a funeral procession with Maria following.